Rumson-Fair Haven Regional High School: Athletics

 The Rumson-Fair Haven Regional High School Bulldogs compete in Division A Central of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The league operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
-With 724 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
-The school was classified by the NJSIAA as Group III South for football for 2018–2020.
+With 724 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
+The school was classified by the NJSIAA as Group II South for football for 2024–2026, which included schools with 514 to 685 students.

 The girls' tennis team won the Group II state championship in 1977 (against Madison High School in the final match of the playoff tournament), 1978 (vs. Tenafly High School), 1981 (vs. Haddonfield Memorial High School) and 1985 (vs. Gateway Regional High School), and won the Group I title in 1995 (vs. Cresskill High School) The 1978 team defeated Haddonfield Memorial High School in the semifinals and moved in to defeat Tenafly in the finals to win their second consecutive Group II title and 40th straight match.
-The 1995 team won the Group II with a 3-2 win against Pascack Hills High School in the semifinals and a 4-1 win against Gateway Regional in the finals.
-The team won the Central Jersey Group I tournament in 1999, beating Middlesex High School 5-0.
-The team came back to the sectional championship in 2004, knocking off Shore Regional High School by 4-1.
+The 1995 team won the Group II with a 3–2 win against Pascack Hills High School in the semifinals and a 4–1 win against Gateway Regional in the finals.
+The team won the Central Jersey Group I tournament in 1999, beating Middlesex High School 5–0.
+The team came back to the sectional championship in 2004, knocking off Shore Regional High School by 4–1.

 The girls gymnastics team was overall state champion in 1982.

 The girls swimming team won the Division B state title in 1990, and the Public B title in 2000 and 2001.
-The girls' swimming team won the 2002 Public Central B Sectionals, topping Red Bank Regional High School by 111-59.
+The girls' swimming team won the 2002 Public Central B Sectionals, topping Red Bank Regional High School by 111–59.